WHERE TO STAY IN GEORGE TOWN

 Everywhere you go in town you gonna find plenty of small shops selling Sim Cards.

-HOTLINK has one of the best connection in Malaysia.
+HOTLINK has one of the best connections in Malaysia.
 Sadly they DO NOT sell unlimited data.
 So we bought the Sim Card for 10 RM and 6 GB for one month 35 RM (≃10€), and then we recharged every day 2GB twice a day for 6 RM (≃1,30€).

 Data in Malaysia is not as cheap as in Thailand, and we definitely need more!